Deliciously adorable rolled ginger cookies that are simple to make, bake up quickly and are gluten-free and grain-free.

 Roll and Cut the Cookies

 Or you can roll out a little more thin for just the animal shape (which is great if you plan on icing them).
-We didn’t ice them.
-Not because we didn’t want to but because once they were cool on the baking tray they kind of disappeared too quickly… 😉
+I didn’t ice them.
+Not because I didn’t want to but because once they were cool on the baking tray they kind of disappeared too quickly… 😉

 Once you have them cut into animal shapes, gather up the leftover dough and mush together.
 Re-roll out with a rolling pin and cut as many animal shapes with the remaining dough as you can.
 Keep the cut dough shapes on parchment, and pop in the oven for 7-8 minutes.